noel-friedrich/turtlo/README.md

 As soon as the extension is available in the chrome web store, you can install it from there.
 Until then, you can install it manually.

 ### Manual installation
-1. Download the latest release.
+1. Download the latest release on the [releases page](https://github.com/noel-friedrich/turtlo/releases/) (the file ending with `.zip`).
 2. Unzip the file.
 3. Open the extensions page in chrome (chrome://extensions).
 4. Enable developer mode.